micahyoung/bosh-vmrun-cpi-release/README.md

 * `Error: The operation was canceled`
    * Usually indicates your host is out of memory

+* `Error: This VM is in use.`
+   * Usually indicates VMWare Fusion or Workstation is open.
+This prevents the vms being modified and can leave them in an invalid state.
+   * Resolution: usually closing Fusion/Workstation resolves it issue.
+If not, you may need to manually delete the entire VM directory and use bosh to recreate.

 * VMs not starting or failing to come up
    * Check if there are any unknown running VMs
    ```